Evolution of insects: Jurassic

 The Jurassic was important in the development of birds, one of the insects' major predators.
 During the early Jurassic period, the supercontinent Pangaea broke up into the northern supercontinent Laurasia and the southern supercontinent Gondwana; the Gulf of Mexico opened in the new rift between North America and what is now Mexico's Yucatan Peninsula.
 The Jurassic North Atlantic Ocean was relatively narrow, while the South Atlantic did not open until the following Cretaceous Period, when Gondwana itself rifted apart.

 The global climate during the Jurassic was warm and humid.
 Similar to the Triassic, there were no larger landmasses situated near the polar caps and consequently, no inland ice sheets existed during the Jurassic.
 Although some areas of North and South America and Africa stayed arid, large parts of the continental landmasses were lush.
 The laurasian and the gondwanian fauna differed considerably in the Early Jurassic.
 Later it became more intercontinental and many species started to spread globally.

 There are many important sites from the Jurassic, with more than 150 important sites with beetle fossils, the majority being situated in Eastern Europe and North Asia.
 In North America and especially in South America and Africa the number of sites from that time period is smaller and the sites have not been exhaustively investigated yet.
 Outstanding fossil sites include Solnhofen in Upper Bavaria, Germany, Karatau in South Kazakhstan, the Yixian Formation in Liaoning, North China as well as the Jiulongshan Formation and further fossil sites in Mongolia.
 In North America there are only a few sites with fossil records of insects from the Jurassic, namely the shell limestone deposits in the Hartford basin, the Deerfield basin and the Newark basin.
-Numerous deposits of other insects occur in Europe and Asia.
-Including Grimmen and Solnhofen, German; Solnhofen being famous for findings of the earliest bird-like theropods (i.e. Archaeopteryx).
-Others include Dorset, England; Issyk-Kul, Kirghizstan; and the most productive site of all, Karatau, Kazakhstan.